dfinity/portal/docs/developer-docs/deploy/custom-domain.md

 ## Custom Domains on the Boundary Nodes

-In the following, we first provide list all the steps necessary to register your custom domain with the boundary nodes.
+In the following, we first list all the steps necessary to register your custom domain with the boundary nodes.
 Then, we illustrate these instructions on a concrete example.
+Finally, we explain how one can update and remove a registration.

-### Step-by-Step Instructions
+### First Registration

 1. Configure the DNS record of your domain, which we denote with `CUSTOM_DOMAIN`.
     * Add a `CNAME` entry for your domain pointing to `ic0.app` such that all the traffic destined to your domain is redirected to the boundary nodes;